 Same request — the amount of context you give changes the result a lot.

-I used to think a good prompt (the text you send it) should hit a bullseye in one shot.
-I’ve mostly let that go.
+A good prompt (the text you send it) doesn’t have to hit a bullseye in one shot.

 These days I treat it like a conversation rather than a vending machine.
 The first reply is usually a 70%-there draft, and then I follow up — cut this in half, give an example there, make the tone plainer.
 Two or three rounds in, it’s usually where I wanted it.